Meena044/Landing-Page/README.md

 - Fully **responsive** layout using **CSS Flexbox**
 - Smooth resizing and wrapping of content
 - Image and text aligned side-by-side on larger screens
-- Stacks vertically on smaller screens (mobile-friendly)
+- Stacks vertically on smaller screens

 ## Technologies